sakinahali/sakinah.github.io/index.md

 title: Biography
 ---

-<p>I love using data in making better decisions.
+<p>I love uncovering insights from data to make better decisions.
 I graduated with a Bachelor's in Industrial Chemistry from the University of Port Harcourt, Rivers Nigeria.
 I pivoted into Data Analytics in 2022 and gradually moved to Data Science and Machine Learning using self-paced online platforms such as Coursera, Udacity, and DataCamp.
 With a background in Chemistry, I have successfully worked on multi-disciplinary projects using frameworks in Python such as Numpy, Pandas, Matplotlib, Seaborn, Scikit Learn, Plotly, and Visualization tools like Tableau. </p>

 <p>When I am not writing codes or analyzing datasets.
 I love to read books on memoirs and contemporary poetry. </p>